A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 - Resonance: the case and desk amplifying everything.

-The trick is that you can reduce all four without making the keyboard feel dead.
-The goal is not to make typing feel like pushing a sponge.
-The goal is to keep the shape of a keypress (the “mechanical” part) while softening the peaks.
+You can cut all four without making the board feel dead.
+The goal is not sponge typing.
+It is to keep the feel of a mechanical board while cutting the sharp parts.

-If you remember one idea, make it this: a quiet board is built by controlling impact and controlling resonance.
+If you remember one thing, remember this.
+A quiet board needs control over impact and resonance.

 The moment it becomes quiet: choosing impact first